davodm/irancrypto-social-bot/README.md

 * **Instagram Posting:** Shares the generated images as both posts and stories on Instagram, utilizing the [Instagram private API](https://www.npmjs.com/package/instagram-private-api).
 * **Telegram Posting:** Shares the generated images on Telegram channel, utilizing the [Node.JS Telegram Bot API](https://www.npmjs.com/package/node-telegram-bot-api).
 * **Serverless Execution:** Runs daily via AWS Lambda on a cron schedule, ensuring maintenance-free execution and scalability.
+* **AyreShare API:** In case of Instagram blockage, the project uses the [AyreShare API](https://www.ayrshare.com/) to bypass the checkpoint, you can set the API key on .env file to use it optionally.

 ## Setup & Usage
 Twitter access token it's not a straight forward way, But for the rest of the modules, you just need to use the credientials on .env file.